scottn12/ScottBot/README.md

   * flakeReset - Resets the flakeRank.

   * !resetData - Permanently resets all ScottBot related data for the server.

+  * !request - Sends a request for a feature you would like added to ScottBot.

   * !addQuote - Adds a quote to the list of quotes.